sonatype/women-at-sonatype/README.md

 <img width="300" alt="Women_at_Sonatype_sticker" src="https://user-images.githubusercontent.com/15128587/152411757-e69755b5-7a0b-4533-be0f-abac0e667dca.png">
 </p>

-**Women at Sonatype (W@S)** is a group at Sonatype that is passionate about promoting gender inclusivity, building a network and community to advance the members’ personal and professional growth through events and mentorship opportunities, and advocating for debiasing the recruitment of talent in tech, open source and executive leadership.
-This list aims to highlight members of W@S and their expertise, along with an opportunity to connect with them based on their interests.
+**Women at Sonatype (W@S)** is an allied and inclusive community to discuss and create awareness around issues women face in the workplace, provide tools and resources, and to help colleagues who work with them to be better equipped to support them.

+**Our Mission:** To provide an inclusive community for women and their allies to build skills and access resources centered around empowerment, personal and professional growth, learning, finding support in one another through shared experiences and mentorship, and providing an avenue for leadership opportunities, and DE&I efforts.

 ## Members
 #### Allie Sierra